Exocen/dotfiles/README.md

 ### 🪄 Automatic installation

 install.sh is a script written with POSIX Shell\
-It allows to install basic tools in a new linux installation
+It allows the installation of basic tools on linux

 #### Run the script install.sh to install
-1. packages "vim git htop iftop iotop tree zsh make wget sudo rsync"
+1. packages "vim git htop iftop iotop tree zsh make wget sudo rsync curl"
-2. zsh configuration files (zsh will be switched as default shell)
+2. zsh + ohmyzsh configuration files (zsh will be switched as default shell)
 3. vim configuration files with plugins
 4. (Optionnal Arch only) arch-package-list with pikaur and sway configuration